ERS-HCL/angular-quick-starter/README.md

 > This has been enhanced with the learning and experiences implementing Angular based solutions

-* Added NGRX and NGRX LocalStorageSync and setup the infrastructure for the same
+* Redux Support : Added NGRX and NGRX LocalStorageSync and setup the infrastructure for the same
 * Added NGRX store utilities
 * Get the current snapshot of the store
 * intl polyfill for i18n Angular 2/4 APIs / pipes